sjsafranek/find5/README.md

 ```

 ### System Objects
 There are several types objects with in the FIND system: `Users`, `Devices`, `Locations`, `Sensors`, and `Measurements`.
 Each of these objects share relationship(s) with other object types.
-The basic relationship structure is as follows:
+The relationship structure is as follows:

 ![](docs/database_diagram.png)